Akhilesh-jayaram/notetaking/README.md

 pip install django

+Step 1: Setting up Django Project and App
+1.1 Install Django and Django Rest Framework:

 pip install django djangorestframework

+1.2 Create a new Django project and app:

 Now, let's create a Django project and an app:

 django-admin startproject notetaking
 cd notetaking
 python manage.py startapp notes

+Step 2: Define Models
+2.1 Open notes/models.py and define the models for User and Note:

+2.2 Run migrations and apply them:

+python manage.py makemigrations
+python manage.py migrate

+Step 3: Implement Serializers
+3.1 Create serializers for User, Note, and SharedNote in notes/serializers.py:

+Step 4: Implement Views
+4.1 Create views for User registration, login, note CRUD operations, and version history in notes/views.py:

+Step 5: Define URLs
+5.1 Create URL patterns in notes/urls.py:
+5.2 Include the app's URLs in the project's urls.py:

+Step 6: Implement Authentication
+6.1 Update settings.py to include Django Rest Framework authentication classes:

+Step 7: Implement Error Handling and Documentation
+7.1 Add appropriate error handling in the views and document the API using DRF's documentation tools.

+Step 8: Write Unit Tests
+8.1 Write unit tests for each view to ensure functionality and reliability.

+Step 9: Run the Server
+9.1 Run the development server:

+python manage.py runserver

+These tests cover user signup, login, note creation, sharing, updating, and version history retrieval.
+Adjust the test data and assertions based on the specific behavior and requirements of your API.
+To run the tests, use the following command:

+python manage.py test notes.tests